Gluten Free Crescent Rolls

 There’s just a bit of prep, a bit of chilling, and then some rolling involved to make these tender homemade crescent rolls.
 Follow these steps:

-Make the Dough: In a mixing bowl, whisk together the gluten free flour and dry ingredients.
-Use a pastry blender to cut in the cold butter cubes.
+• Prepare Wet and Dry Mixtures.
+In a mixing bowl, whisk together the gluten free flour and dry ingredient, then cut in the cold butter cubes.
 In a separate bowl, whisk together the milk and egg.
-Add this mixture into the dry ingredients and stir to combine.
-The dough should come together in a sticky ball.
-Wrap the dough and place it in the fridge to chill for about a half hour.

-Shape the Dough: On a floured work surface, roll the dough out into a rectangle, then fold into thirds.
+• Shape the Dough.
+On a floured work surface, roll the dough out into a rectangle, then fold into thirds.
 Rotate the dough and roll it out again, then fold and repeat.
 After 3 more times, wrap up the dough again to chill for another half hour.

-Cut Into Triangles: While your oven preheats to 400ºF, give your workstation another dusting with flour.
+• Cut Into Triangles.
+While your oven preheats to 400ºF, give your workstation another dusting with flour.
 Roll the chilled dough out into a circle.
 Next, slice the dough into 8 triangles, like a pizza (a pizza cutter actually works great for this if you have one!).

-Roll and Wash: Roll each triangle into a crescent shape one at a time, beginning at the wide end and ending with the point.
+• Brush the Rolls.
 Move the finished rolls to a parchment-lined baking sheet.
 Lastly, whisk some milk with a bit of honey for the wash and brush this over the crescent rolls.

-Bake: Bake these gluten free crescent rolls in the oven for about 12 minutes or so, until puffed up and golden.
+• Bake: Bake these gluten free crescent rolls in the oven for about 12 minutes or so, until puffed up and golden.

 Baked gluten free crescent rolls lined up on a parchment-lined baking sheet.